david-adewoyin/Bank_Marketing_Success_Prediction/README.md

-# Bank Marketing Campaigns Success Prediction
+# Bank Marketing Campaign Success Analysis and Prediction
-Data Science project to  predict the success of a bank telemarketing campaigns, the aim is to predict if the client will subscribe to a term deposit.
+Data Science project to predict the success of a bank telemarketing campaign, the aim is to predict if the client will subscribe to a term deposit.

 - performed exploratory data analysis to gather insights on the datasets.
 - provided recommendations to improve the success of future campaigns.